1meatloaf/inventory-utsinven/README.md

-Education purpose use only for college projects
+Education purpose used only for persoal projects